au-ts/microkit/example/benchmarks/README.md

 that signal returns.
 This is because higher priority processes will always run above low priority, so the next running will be the *sender*.
 This is **different** to the case for low to high.

+## signal_2way_low_to_hi_{same,cross}_core

+This is a two way benchmark, performing a low to a high invocation, then another low to high invocation; so like low -> mid -> high.
+This design is aimed at cross-core scenarios, where we don't have coherent cycle counters across cores, so measuring the cycle count on core *A* then core *B* won't produce sensible results, as is done in `signal_low_to_hi_same_core`.